Article 3 - Meetings

 A. The meetings of the City Council shall be held in the council chambers at city hall.
 Regular meetings shall be held on the second and fourth Tuesday of each month at the hour of 7:00 p.m.
 There shall be no meeting on the fourth Tuesday of December.
 In the event that a regular meeting falls on a governmentally observed holiday, the regular meeting shall be held on the next business day after the observed holiday at the hour of 7:00 p.m.

 B. A majority of all the members elected to the City Council shall constitute a quorum for the transaction of any business but a fewer number of members may adjourn from time to time and compel the attendance of absent members.
-When the City Council consists of four members as established by ordinance or home rule charter, the mayor shall be deemed a member of the council for purposes of establishing a quorum when the mayor's presence is necessary to establish the quorum.
+When the City Council consists of four members as established by ordinance or home rule charter, the mayor shall be deemed a member of the council for purposes of establishing a quorum when the mayor’s presence is necessary to establish a quorum.
 Unless a greater vote is required by law, an affirmative vote of at least one-half of the elected members shall be required for the transaction of any business.

 C. At the hour appointed for the meeting, the city clerk shall proceed to call the roll of members and announce whether a quorum is present.
 If a quorum is present, the council shall be called to order by the mayor, if present, or if absent, by the president of the council.
 In the absence of both the mayor and the president of the council, the meetings shall be called to order by the president pro tempore.
 (Neb.
 Rev. Stat. § 17-105) (Ord.
 No. 07-09, 12/11/07)